 - A practical exam (60%).

-- The practical exam (denoted as S - scritto - on the Bocconi website) is an in-class (lab) computer assignment, and it is the same both for attending and not attending students.
+- The practical exam (denoted as S - scritto - on the Bocconi website) is an in-class (lab) computer assignment.
 It consists of the analysis of a dataset using the techniques illustrated during the course, and on the interpretation of the obtained results.
 Students must write their own computer programs from scratch.
 The exam is closed-book and closed-notes but the students can consult documents illustrating the commands needed to obtain different output.

-- The (general) theoretical exam (denoted as O - orale - on the Bocconi website) is a written exam (open questions).
+- The theoretical exam (denoted as O - orale - on the Bocconi website) is an (open-answers and close-answers) online exam.
 It aims at assessing the knowledge on the techniques introduced in the course, also with respect to the quantities that can be obtained using a software.
 The exam includes some “paper-and-pencil” derivation questions, as well as questions about results obtained applying the illustrated techniques to specific datasets.
 The latter questions do not test the knowledge of the software, but do require an understanding of typical output.
 The exam is closed-book and closed-notes, but students need to use a simple calculator to answer some questions.

 Slides of the theoretical lessons are uploaded on the Bboard.
 These notes are complete and cover the whole program.
 For more detailed discussions of the topics, students can refer to:

 - R.A.
 JOHNSON, D.W.
 WICHERN, Applied Multivariate Statistical Analysis, Prentice Hall, 2002, 5th ed or subsequent editions OR